TessGrass/laboration-1/README.md

 '# returns day ahead prices for all bidding zones' getHourlyPricesAllBiddingZones()

 '# returns day ahead prices, in pennies, for a specific zone.
-If no prices are found it returns 0.
-See example below' getHourlyPricesForOneBiddingZone(zone)
+If no prices are found it returns 0' getHourlyPricesForOneBiddingZone(zone)

 '# returns the prices for a specific zone, sorted from highest to lowest'